VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

   - [ ] Integrated singleplayer create, leave, and create/join again in the same client process
   - [ ] Pregen HUD, Vision map, cursor overlay, keybinds, and Studio toasts

-Gate: every advertised server, loader, client, and content path completes the same acceptance scenario or has a clearly documented intentional capability difference.
+Done when: every advertised server, loader, client, and content path completes the same acceptance scenario or has a clearly documented intentional capability difference.

 ## 11. Documentation and repository hygiene